YuYing-Liang/portfolio/src/app/kinematic-model-simulator/README.md

 ### Bugs
 - not saving sizes in grid units
-- grid snapping causes resizer markers to be in wrong locations
 - grid rendering on shape size change (shouldn't happen)
   - honestly maybe we make the chassis only editable via canvas and not the form
 - labels collide with markers when shape is rotated
+- rotator is glitchy